Kingsnakes of Louisiana

 These gentle, attractive constrictors are more common in the western part of Louisiana.
 For more information check out the Louisiana Wildlife and Fisheries site.

 Young Prairie King Snake

-When trying to tell the non-venomous, Scarlet King snake from the venomous, Coral Snake, always remember the childrens rhyme:
+When trying to tell the non-venomous, the scarlet king snake, Louisiana milk snake and scarlet snake from the venomous, coral snake, always remember the children's rhyme: